City of Caulfield: History

 Caulfield was incorporated as a road district on 15 October 1857, with the first Caulfield Roads Board elected in November 1857.
 It had control over the roads in an area bounded by Warrigal Road, Hotham Street, Dandenong Road, North Road and Brighton Road.
 It became a shire on 17 April 1871.
 In the 1880s, the area was a market gardening district, with 182 ha under cultivation, but by the end of the century, its character had become more residential.
 As such, it became a borough on 30 April 1901 and a town on 23 September 1901.
 It was proclaimed a city on 26 July 1913.
 On 16 April 1923, it lost part of its area (the current suburb of Hughesdale) to the Borough of Oakleigh.

-On 15 December 1994, the City of Caulfield was abolished, and along with parts of the City of Moorabbin, was merged into the newly created City of Glen Eira.
+In the 1990s, the City of Caulfield was originally planned to be abolished and merged with parts of the City of Malvern to form the City of Gardiner.
+Instead, on 15 December 1994, the City of Caulfield and parts of the City of Moorabbin were merged into the newly created City of Glen Eira.
 The councillors of both councils were dismissed.

 Council meetings were held at the Caulfield Town Hall, built in 1885, at Glen Eira Road and Hawthorn Road, Caulfield.
 It presently serves as a service centre for the City of Glen Eira.